 Support: Generate a kernel memory dump in Windows

-- Log on to Windows as Administrator, or as a user with administrator permissions.
+- Log in to Windows as an Administrator, or as a user with administrator permissions.

 - Download avkb59.zip.

 KernelCrashOnCtrlScroll.reg to apply necessary changes to your Windows registry.

 - Restart your computer and wait until the system or program freezes or slows down.
 At that moment, force a Windows crash by holding down the right Ctrl key and pressing the Scroll Lock key twice.

 - A blue screen (BSOD) appears.
 Windows generates a memory dump and restarts your computer automatically.